blacksmith69-glitch/Sosovalue/README.md

-# 🚀 SoSoValue Referral Tool
+# 🚀 SoSoValue Auto Referral Tool
 This tool is built for educational and personal automation purposes only.

 ---